1990 Currie Cup Division A: Competition

 There were eight participating teams in the 1990 Currie Cup Division A. These teams played each other twice over the course of the season, once at home and once away.
-Teams received two points for a win and one points for a draw.
+Teams received two points for a win and one point for a draw.
 The top two teams qualified for the title play-offs.
 The final was then played at the home venue of the team that finished first during the season.